Rothwell, West Yorkshire: 20th century

 Rothwell has a long history of coal mining.
 It was a site of early mining, using a system known as bell pits.
 Coal mining has been carried out in the area for over 600 years.
 There were many local pits including the Fanny, the Rose and Rothwell Water Haigh.
 As the reserves as Rothwell Haigh Colliery were exhausted, production ended on 9 December 1983, with the majority of the 650 men employed transferring to the new Selby Coalfield.
 Whereas some mineworkers moved house closer to Selby, many commuted daily from Rothwell to Selby for years.
 After closure, the old coking plant site at Haigh Colliery remained within the Coal Products Division of the NCB until privatisation in 1994, at which point former employees banded together to buy the site and later sold the site to a housing developer.
 In 1995, Leeds City Council and Leeds Groundwork formed a partnership which, together with local residents and community groups, transformed the former colliery site into a 124-acre country park with a sculpture trail, a pond trail, and a habitat for various forms of flora and fauna.

-Rothwell was constituted an urban district in the West Riding of Yorkshire under the Local Government Act 1894.
-In 1937 it was expanded by taking in the Methley urban district and Hunslet Rural District.

-It was incorporated into the City of Leeds metropolitan borough, West Yorkshire by the Local Government Act 1972.
-Its inclusion in the Leeds district as opposed to the Wakefield metropolitan district was controversial: originally planned for the Leeds district, it was added to the Wakefield district at the request of residents, but then moved to the Leeds district by the House of Lords.